fasiha/texshade-py/README.md

 There are a few useful scripts in the [./tutorial](./tutorial) directory of this repo.
 Download them individually, or just clone this repo (install [Git](https://git-scm.com/), run `git clone https://github.com/fasiha/texshade-py.git; cd texshade-py/tutorial`).

 ### Install dependencies
-This section is about installing GDAL, imagemagick, and two Python libraries, Pillow and `texshade` itself.
+This section is about installing GDAL, imagemagick, and `texshade` itself.
 Skip to the [data](#download-data) step if you have all those installed.

 Because setting up GDAL is often a tricky and laborious process, there are many tutorials online—I'd like to share my approach because it's easy, reliable, cross-platform.